AlexxIT/go2rtc/internal/tuya/README.md

 ## Configuration

-Use `resolution` parameter to select the stream (not all cameras support `hd` stream through WebRTC even if the camera has it):
+Use the `resolution` parameter to select the stream (not all cameras support an `hd` stream through WebRTC even if the camera supports it):
 - `hd` - HD stream (default)
 - `sd` - SD stream